Predicting Crime#

 We’ll start by replicating the analysis reported in “Machine Bias”, by Julia Angwin, Jeff Larson, Surya Mattu and Lauren Kirchner, and published by ProPublica in May 2016.

-This article is about a statistical tool called COMPAS which is used in some criminal justice systems to inform decisions about which defendants should be released on bail before trial, how long convicted defendants should be imprisoned, and whether prisoners should be released on probation.
+This article is about a statistical tool called COMPAS which is used in some criminal justice systems to inform decisions about which defendants should be released on bail before trial, how long convicted defendants should be imprisoned, and whether prisoners should be released on parole.
 COMPAS uses information about defendants to generate a “risk score” which is intended to quantify the risk that the defendant would commit another crime if released.

 Read more about COMPAS at https://en.wikipedia.org/wiki/COMPAS_(software).